mdjahan/FoRDM/README.md

 Djahangard & Yousefpour 2025

 ## Funding
-This work was funded by the EU HORIZON project "eco2adapt"...
+This work was funded by the EU HORIZON project "eco2adapt".

+## Acknowledgment
-We also thank the EU ... project "DecisionES" for support...
+We thank the HORIZON project "DecisionES".

 ## References
 ...